top of page

 LANGUAGE BASED LEARNING DISABILITIES (DYSLEXIA, DYSGRAPHIA, ADHD, AUDITORY PROCESSING DISORDER)

-Children with language based learning disabilities can experience significant academic difficulties with reading decoding, reading comprehension, writing, spelling, and processing auditory information, despite average or above average cognitive abilities.
-Click here for more information on these disorders: https://ldaamerica.org/parents/
+Children with language-based learning disabilities can experience significant academic difficulties with reading decoding, reading comprehension, writing, spelling, and processing auditory information, despite average or above-average cognitive abilities.

 ALTERNATIVE AND AUGMENTATIVE COMMUNICATION (AAC)